Showing 1-5 of 5 results

 Creators: Consumer Financial Protection Bureau (CFPB)

+The database encompasses a wide array of complaints related to various financial sectors, including debt collection, credit reporting, mortgages, credit cards, and more.
 Each week we send thousands of consumers’ complaints about financial products and services to companies for response.
 Those complaints are published here after the company responds, confirming a commercial relationship with the consumer, or after 15 days, whichever comes first.
 Complaint narratives are consumers’ descriptions of their experiences in their own words.
 By adding their voice, consumers help improve the financial marketplace.
 The database generally updates daily.
+Each complaint entry includes details such as the date received, product type, issue, company involved, consumer’s narrative (if consented for publication), company response, and the complaint’s current status.
+This dataset serves as a valuable resource for identifying trends, assessing company practices, and informing policy decisions.

 Publication Date: 2015